The Best Mexican Restaurants In Houston guide image

 Any excuse to go to Hugo’s is one you should take.
 This Montrose institution is the first place many Houstonians run to when looking to celebrate an anniversary, birthday, or go to a brunch with a mile-long buffet.
 It also helps that the space is a stunner—between the high ceilings and glistening chandeliers, the dining room may as well be a castle.
 If you’re at Hugo’s for dinner, get the chapulines served with pillowy tortillas, some slow-roasted barbacoa, and end your meal with the sweet churros served with decadent hot chocolate.

 The starchy, sweet smell of milled corn wafts out from behind an unmarked door in a sparse Spring Branch strip center.
 Tatemó, an intimate (but totally unpretentious) Mexican tasting menu and brunch restaurant specializes in nixtamalizing heirloom varieties of Mexican corn in-house and making the tortillas by hand.
 Throughout the $125 six-plus courses during dinner, the food delivers beautiful simplicity: aromatic blue corn quesadillas, a tortilla draped in a blanket of nutty, rich mole, thick sopes obscured in a blanket of soft shaved cheese, and so on.
 Despite being dedicated to specialty products, the overall vibe of Tatemó is fairly relaxed, more like a casual neighborhood spot.
-Dinner for any occasion, like an important date, feels all the more special here.
+Dinner for any occasion, like an special date, feels all the more special here.
 Reservations book up fast, and dinner is only available Thursday to Saturday, so plan ahead.

 This Mexico City-style spot in Montrose is best known for its lively brunches, usually replete with cocktails and mariachis.
 The colorful restaurant, filled with floor-to-ceiling illustrated murals, also serves a fantastic lunch and dinner menu nearly every day of the week, featuring some of Mexico City’s greatest hits.
 You can dive into crispy chicken flautas with salsa verde and earthy and nutty fried huitlacoche quesadillas.
 We can’t get enough of the empanadas de ate con queso for dessert.
 Those little guava and cheese pastries are so fluffy, rich, and sweet—imagine if a funnel cake and cream cheese danish had a little guava baby, and then topped it with powdered sugar.
 We’ll have another one, and some café de olla, please.
 And if you want to extend your Cuchara experience, cross the street and visit their sister restaurant Cucharita, an all-day-breakfast café.